DISTANCE EDUCATION DISCLOSURE

 DISTANCE EDUCATION AUTHORIZATION

-Although Ameritech is authorized to deliver distance education in all forty-nine SARA-participating states, some state Boards of Nursing or state Higher Education Commissions have different education and licensure requirements, affecting where Ameritech programs meet requirements for desired licensure in states other than Utah.
+Although Ameritech is authorized to deliver distance education in all forty-nine NC-SARA-participating states, some state Boards of Nursing or state Higher Education Commissions have different education and licensure requirements, affecting where Ameritech programs meet requirements for desired licensure in states other than Utah.
 Although we outline this information below, prospective students are strongly encouraged to contact the state Board of Nursing or equivalent licensing board of the state in which they intend to obtain licensure as requirements may be subject to change.